christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Ptolemy) I of Pontus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
 Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
 -    Ptolemy XIII Theos Philopator (Cleopatra VII's brother) = Emperor Gaius Octavius (Augustus).
 -    Emperor Tiberius Julius Caesar Augustus = Tiberius Julius Aspurgus, king of Bosphorus (Tiberius Julius Aspurgus, son of Asander and Dynamis, and Emperor Tiberius Julius Caesar were born around the same time and their reigns are nearly perfectly co-terminus.
 Their sons were also born around the same time.
 Emperor Tiberius was first married to Vipsania Agrippina.
 The name Vipsania is obscure, but Agrippina means "wild horse" (from agri- "wild" and -pina "mare"), and Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris (Gepa- from hippos, "horse" in Greek, cf. Epona, Celtic horse goddess and -epyris (possibly "lady" or "queen").
 Both names encode "Horse-Queen."
 This is a title for a Sarmatian noblewoman of the steppe horse-culture.
 Tiberius Julius Aspurgus and Gepaepyris had two sons; the eldest was "Tiberius Julius Mithridates Philo-Germanicus Philopatris" ("son of Mithra, lover of Germanicus, lover of father").
 Their second son was "Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes" ("lover of Caesar, lover of Rome who is the Pious One").
 Now, let's connect this family to the Roman Emperor's family: Emperor Tiberius Julius Caesar: Adopted son and heir: Germanicus.
 Biological son: Drusus.
 The name "Tiberius" likely refers to the Tibara, a tribe of the Pontic steppe also known as the "Tibarenoi")
--    Emperor Claudius = Rhoemetalces II (Reigns are nearly perfectly co-terminus.
+-    Emperor Claudius = Rhoemetalces II, king of Bosphorus (Reigns are nearly perfectly co-terminus.
 Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of
 Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
 Her son was Rhoemetalces II whose reign coincided with emperor Claudius)
+-    Emperor Caligula = Tiberius Julius Cotys I, king of Bosphorus?

 II.
 Herodian & Flavian Dynasty